morbsel/foundry-evm-core/README.md

 revm-interpreter = { git = "https://github.com/bluealloy/revm.git", rev = "76e7c88de07221e1ffe68e05f2be384ff6bcad31" } # Aligns revm-primitives to version 2.1.0
 revm-precompile = { git = "https://github.com/bluealloy/revm.git", rev = "76e7c88de07221e1ffe68e05f2be384ff6bcad31" } # Aligns revm-primitives to version 2.1.0
 ```
+## :exclamation: Version Compatibility Notice

+This project is known to be compatible with `revm` version `6.1.0`.
+Using versions of `revm` other than `6.1.0` in your `Cargo.toml` may result in compilation errors or unexpected behavior.